whoisjustinngo/tp/docs/DeveloperGuide.md

 4. The second command then communicates with the `Model` when it is executed (e.g. to add a person).
 5. The result of each of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

-The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.
+The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("/dashboardTab /contacts delete 1")` API call.

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)